FME Version

 Debugging SchemaMapper

-The following topics deal with how to problem solve when using this transformer.
-It contains tricks and tips to help solve any issues that may arise.
+The following topics deal with problem-solving when using this transformer.
+They contain tricks and tips to help solve any issues that may arise.

 Mapping Order